 It is one of the popular, easy and short- 3 day treks around the Kathmandu Valley.
-Also called as Kathmandu Rim Valley Trek you can feel real peace away from the hustles of the city.
+Also called Kathmandu Rim Valley Trek you can feel real peace away from the hustles of the city.
 The trial is one of the most exotic routes around the valley.
 It passes through cool shades of dense hardwood forest.

 Chisapani and Nagarkot offer an ethereal sunrise and sunsets.
 Picturesque views of the countryside.
 Since February is the dry season the trail is dry and covered with tree leaves.
-You need not fear of leeches and earthworms.
+You need not fear leeches and earthworms.